pydata/bottleneck/README.rst

 Functions
 =========

-Nanny is in the prototype stage.
+DSNA is in the prototype stage.
 (Feedback welcomed!)

-Nanny currently contains the following functions: nanmax, nanmin, nanmean, nanstd, nanvar, nansum.
+DSNA currently contains the following functions: nanmax, nanmin, nanmean, nanstd, nanvar, nansum.

-Functions that will appear in later releases of Nanny: nanmedian (using a partial sort).
+Functions that will appear in later releases of dsna: nanmedian (using a partial sort).

 It may also be useful to add functions that do not currently appear in NumPy